Location

 What happens if a pipeline crosses private land?

 Written agreements, or easement agreements, between landowners and pipeline companies allow pipeline companies to construct and maintain pipeline rights-of-way across privately-owned property.
 Most pipelines are buried below ground in a right-of-way, which allows the landowner to continue using the property for certain activities.
+The location of the buried pipeline is identified with a line marker place above the pipe.

 Pipeline right-of-ways range from 25 to 150 feet wide.

-A right-of-way (ROW) is strip of land, usually about 25- to 150-feet wide, that contains a pipeline.
+A right-of-way (ROW) is a strip of land, usually about 25- to 150-feet wide, that contains a pipeline.
 The ROW:

-• Allows workers to gain access for inspection, maintenance, testing or emergencies.
+• Allows workers to gain access for inspection, maintenance, testing, or emergencies.

 • Identifies an area that restricts certain activities to protect the landowner, the community through which the pipeline passes, and the area where the pipeline itself is located.